internetonfire/iof-tools/README.md

  the graphical description of the topology in the paper) has the highest timer.
 Each ring's timer is halved with respect to the one of its left ring.

+As an example, if you want to generate an eight ring Fabrikant topology:
+``
+cd graphGenerator/fabrikant &&
+python3 gen_chain_gadget.py -r 8 -i 1 -t M -w OUTPUTFILE.graphml
+``
 ## AS graph generator

  This [tool](https://github.com/lucabaldesi/AS_graph_generator) generates graphs